tsamoura/tsamoura.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>moving to Huawei Labs</a>.
-Contact: efthymia.tsamoura@gmail.com
+subtitle: <a href='#'>Affiliations</a>.
+Address.
+Contacts.
+Motto.
+Etc.

 profile:
   align: right
-  image:
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 8 # leave blank to include all the news in the `_news` folder
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher working on logic, knowledge representation and reasoning, and neurosymbolic learning.
-From 2019 to 2025, I was a Senior Researcher at Samsung AI, Cambridge, UK, leading the research on reasoning and neurosymbolic learning.
-In 2016, I was awarded a prestigious early career fellowship from the Alan Turing Institute, UK, and before that, I a Postdoctoral Researcher in the Department of Computer Science of the University of Oxford.
-My recent outcomes involve scaling symbolic reasoning to billions of triples, as well as addressing open problems in neurosymbolic learning.
-I am joining the Huawei Labs as a Technical Expert in May 2025.
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.